 Miracle Grounds Farm & Food Forest

-In 2019, the Twin City Garden Club provided generous support to create an experiential and educational food forest at the Miracle Grounds Farm.
-This project is central to how we involve and teach our kids about nature and food.
+In 2019, the Twin City Garden Club provided generous support to create an experiential and educational food forest at the entrance of Miracle Grounds Farm.
+This project is central to the farm and how we involve and teach kids about nature and food.
 We created the food forest with the elements of permaculture in mind.
 Our permanent beds are designed and built with supportive and sustainable ecosystems (plants that support each other).
-The food forest includes a meditation space, pollinator beds, edible bed, fruit trees and shrubs, and accessible paths that are open to the public.
+The food forest is a self-guided and interactive space that includes a meditation space, native/perennial pollinator beds, edible bed, native fruit trees and shrubs, accessible paths that are open to the public, and more.

 Miracle Grounds Farm Impact

 At the end of 2021, Miracle Grounds Farm accomplished the following:

 Miracle Grounds Farm and the Food Forest are a self-guided experience that encourages curiosity and learning.
 It is open to the public and to schools for private educational field trips.
 During the year, several educational events, workshops, and experiences are provided to the kids we serve.
 In the past, this has ranged from natural indigo dyeing events (including harvesting the indigo and walking kids through the processing of the dye to application on materials), planting, tending, and harvesting plants in the garden, cooking classes, and small workshops based around soil.

 In the future, we will expand opportunities for Crossnore youth and our community by offering a broader range of workshops and partnered events.
 Click HERE to join our Newsletter to learn about each month’s offerings.